maydayv7/dotfiles/README.md

 ### File System

 The system may be set up using either a `simple` or `advanced` filesystem layout.
-The advanced ZFS opt-in state filesystem configuration allows for a vastly improved experience, preventing formation of cruft and exerting total control over the device state, by erasing the system at every boot, keeping only what's required
+The advanced ZFS encrypted opt-in state filesystem configuration allows for a vastly improved experience, preventing formation of cruft and exerting total control over the device state, by erasing the system at every boot, keeping only what's required

 #### Data Storage